 The likelihood of viewing mountain gorillas in their natural habitats in Rwanda, Uganda, and the Democratic Republic of Congo (DRC) is high, with a success rate of over 95% as stated by the Uganda Wildlife Authority and Rwanda Development Board.
 The role of gorilla trackers plays a crucial part in ensuring that those who have booked gorilla trekking permits have a successful and fulfilling experience.
 These trained professionals are responsible for leading trekkers through the parks and ensuring their safety as well as a high chance of viewing these magnificent creatures.
 Given the high cost of gorilla trekking, it is essential that those who book permits are guaranteed a viewing of the gorillas, and the work of the trackers is integral in making that a reality.

 Prior to embarking on a gorilla trekking experience, it is recommended to be physically fit or to have a porter assist you to ensure a successful and enjoyable adventure.
 Although tips are often given to gorilla trekking guides, it is important not to overlook the significance of the role played by the gorilla trackers.
 It is recommended to include these hardworking individuals in your tipping process as the tip is usually shared between both the guides and trackers.

-At Trek Africa Tours, while tipping the gorilla guides is optional, it is recommended to show appreciation for their services.
+At Trek Africa Expeditions, while tipping the gorilla guides is optional, it is recommended to show appreciation for their services.
 The guides usually share the tips received with the trackers.
 The Uganda Wildlife Authority has also established a central tipping box for those who wish to leave a tip for the team.
 This central tipping box provides an additional option for visitors to show their appreciation for the efforts of the guides and trackers.